-We expect the CRA will update their guidance on this issue in Income Tax Folio S3-F10-C3: Advantages - RRSPs, RESPs, RRIFs, RDSPs and TFSAs, in the near future.
-The last update to the Folio was made on May 10, 2022, before the draft legislation was released.
+The CRA has updated their guidance on this issue in Income Tax Folio S3-F10-C3: Advantages - RRSPs, RESPs, RRIFs, RDSPs, FHSAs and TFSAs.

 In addition, the CRA may waive all or a portion of the 50% tax on prohibited or non-qualified investments and the 100% advantage tax in certain circumstances if it considers it just and equitable to do so.
-Whether granting a waiver is just and equitable will depend on such factors as whether the tax arose as a consequence of a reasonable error, whether the transaction resulted in tax under another part of the Income Tax Act, and the extent to which amounts giving rise to the tax have been withdrawn from the plan.
+Whether granting a waiver is just and equitable will depend on such factors as whether the tax arose as a consequence of a reasonable error, whether the transaction resulted in tax under another part of the Act, and the extent to which amounts giving rise to the tax have been withdrawn from the plan.